Center for Digital Humanities

 Project Tester: Winston Black is a historian of medicine and religion in high medieval England and France, and is an editor of medieval Latin poetry.
 Holding a doctorate in Medieval Studies from the University of Toronto, Winston was the 2011-2013 Haslam Postdoctoral Fellow in Medieval Studies at the University of Tennessee, and will be the new assistant professor of medieval history at Assumption College beginning in 2014.
 Winston published the edition, translation, and commentary of Henry of Huntingdon, Anglicanus Ortus: A Verse Herbal of the Twelfth Century (Toronto and Oxford, 2012), as well as several articles and chapters on the teaching of medicine and pastoral care.
 He won the 2012 Jerry Stannard Memorial Prize, for the best essay in the history of materia medica, medicinal botany, or pharmacy, for his essay "'I will add what the Arab once taught’: Constantine the African in Northern European Medical Verse".

 Project Director: Monica Green is Professor of History at Arizona State University where she teaches medieval history and the global history of health.
 Together with a group of colleagues, she has been engaged the past several years on compiling a comprehensive database of all Latin medical manuscripts written between the time of Constantine the African in the late 11th century and the first quarter of the early 13th century.
 In 2013-14 she will be at the School of Historical Studies at the Institute for Advanced Study in Princeton working on a book that comes out of this research.
+Click here for a short description of her work.

 Project Specialist: Kathleen Walker-Meikle completed her PhD at University College London.
 Her most recent appointment was as a Wellcome Trust research fellow at the University of York, working on animal bites and venoms in medieval medicine.
 Her field of interest is the history of animals in the Middle Ages, in particular the intersection between natural history and medicine.